-If you receive your television programming using your TV with an antenna or direct cable connection, then you will need to connect the analog audio outputs (if available on your TV) to the Video 3 Analog Audio inputs.
-See Figure 22.
+NOTE: If you receive your television programming using your TV with an antenna or direct cable connection, then you will need to connect the TV's analog and optical digital audio outputs (if available) to the Video 2 Analog Audio inputs and to the Optical 1 Digital Audio input.
 Do not connect any video output on the television set to any video input on the receiver.
-See Step Five for information on connecting the receiver's video monitor outputs to the TV.
+See Step Five for information on connecting the receiver's video monitor outputs to the television.